Cogmasters/concord/docs/INTERNALS.md

 ## Common source-code

-The `common/` folder is where we place all of our generic logic, such as handling of the WebSockets and REST protocols, threadpool management, etc.
+The `core/` folder is where we place all of Concord core's logic, such as handling of the WebSockets and REST protocols, threadpool management, etc.

 <!-- REWRITE FOR DISCORD